 - GTAs must be authorized to work in the U.S. at the time of hire.
-On the first day of class, you must have a social security card and have passed a background check.
-Incoming students from outside the U.S. will need to be in the U.S. for approximately four weeks before the start of classes.*
+On the first day of class, you must have a Social Security card and have passed a background check.
+Incoming students from outside the U.S. will need to have been in the U.S. for approximately four weeks before the start of classes.*

 - You must be available to attend a meeting of all computer science GTAs at 8 a.m. on the first day of classes.
 GTAs who miss this meeting will lose their position.*